spdiana/PageRank/README.md

 ##Transition matrix computation
 ================================
 ```
-This is implementation of PageRank algorithm using Java
+This is implementation of PageRank algorithm using Java.
-Provides simplification to calculate the transition matrix computation
+Provides simplification to calculate the transition matrix computation.
 ```
 Output: